panbinwot/W4995-04-Project-Storm/README.md

 ## Test Framework
 We use the ResNet18 as introduced [here](https://pytorch.org/hub/pytorch_vision_resnet/) to test the performance of STORM.
 We compared STORM with SGD, Adam  and interms of loss, train and test accuracy. </br>
-For STORM,
+For STORM, k=w= 0.1. c required grid serach.
+For SGD, Adam, Adagrad, lr = 0.01, other hyperparameters are set as default. </br>
-Some numbers
+Note that
 - batch_size = 64
 - Iterations = 100 epochs
--
+- Compute train/test accuracy on 100 batches every 100 steps

 ## Usage
 ```python